ObiJuanKanobe/Somnium/README.md

 2/25/2017

 Install NodeJS
-Clone the repository:
+Clone the repository (or pull latest): https://github.com/terothrax/Somnium.git
-https://github.com/terothrax/Somnium.git

 Navigate to the sub-folder somnium-web

 Run the command:
     npm install

 Start the web server with the command:
     node app

-Browse to localhost:3000/public
+Browse to localhost:3000